-Kent District Library is limited to the following investments authorized by Act 20 of 1943, as amended:
+Kent District Library is limited to the following investments authorized by Public Act 20 of 1943, as amended and may invest in the following:

-- The Kent County Investment Pool, an investment pool organized under the Local Government Investment Pool Act, 1985 PA 121, MCL 129.141 et seq. - Bonds, securities, and other direct obligations of the United States or any agency or instrumentality of the United States. - Certificates of deposit, savings accounts, deposit accounts or depository receipts of a financial institution as defined in MCLA 129.91(4) provided that the financial institution is eligible to be a depository of funds belonging to the state under a law or rule of the State of Michigan or the United States. - Repurchase agreements consisting of instruments listed in b., above.
+- a.
+The Kent County Investment Pool, an investment pool organized under the Local Government Investment Pool Act, 1985 PA 121, MCL 129.141 et seq. - b.
+Bonds, securities, and other obligations of the United States or any agency or instrumentality of the United States. - c.
+Certificates of deposit, savings accounts, deposit accounts or depository receipts of a financial institution as defined in MCLA 129.91 provided that the financial institution is eligible to be a depository of funds belonging to the state under a law or rule of the State of Michigan or the United States. - d.
+Repurchase agreements consisting of instruments listed in b., above.